natfarleydev/prd-markdown/markdown/advanced/advancedSpellDetails.markdown

 target.
 A creature struck by the *[clashing rocks]* takes 20d6 points of bludgeoning damage and is knocked prone.
-If the target fails a Reflex saving throw, it is also buried under the resulting rubble as if by a cave-in (see *Pathfinder RPG Core Rulebook* 415).
+If the target fails a Reflex saving throw, it is also buried under the resulting rubble as if by a cave-in (see *PF RPG Core Rulebook* 415).

 If the *[clashing rocks]* miss the target, the target still takes